tinhlou/intro-js-lesson/README.md

 - Clone the repo to your local machine.

-- Follow along with the lecture.
+- Follow along with the lecture using lecture.js.

-- Steps are outlined within the script.js file.
+- Complete activity tasks in student.js